-Non-Motorized Mobility Implementation Program 2021-2025 2026-2030 ANNUAL ONGOING s to ensure they include guidelines for providing a continuous nd main entrances of public or semi-public buildings.
-(New) Implements Which Policy(ies) WB 4.3.6 x х Primary Responsible Party Community Development Other Responsible Party(ies) Engineering provement, operations and management budgets to properly develop, maintain and improve the trian network and the related wayfinding system in the Town.
-(New) Implements Which Policy(ies) WB 4.2.2, WB 4.2.6 Primary Responsible Party Town Manager - X X Other Responsible Party(ies) Community Development, Public Works, Engineering
+Non-Motorized Mobility Im plementation Program 2018-2020 2021-2025 2026-2030 ANNUAL ONGOING s to ensure they include guidelines for providing a continuous nd main entrances of public or semi-public buildings.
+(New) Implements Which Policy(ies) WB 4.3.6 x x Primary Responsible Party Community Development Other Responsible Party(ies) Engineering 16.
+Develop capital improvement, operations and manager bicycle and pedestrian network and the related wayfind ment budgets to properly develop, maintain and improve the ling system in the Town.
+(New) Implements Which Policy(ies) WB 4.2.2, WB 4.2.6 v Primary Responsible Party Town Manager - X Other Responsible Party(ies) Community Development, Public Works, Engineering

-Table 4-1 f
+Table 4-1f Implementation Measures

 Different from Implementation Measures, Performance Measures promote informed decision-making by relating community goals to measuring and evaluating the effects of bicycle and pedestrian investments whether they are projects or policies.
-The following measures were selected for their appropriateness for Paradise Valley from an exhaustive list of measures developed by the Federal Highway Administration in their 'Guidebook for Developing Pedestrian and Bicycle Performance Measures'.
+The following measures were selected for their appropriateness for Paradise Valley from an exhaustive list of measures developed by the Federal Highway Administration in their 'Guidebook for Developing Pedestrian and Bicycle Performance Measures.'
 They have been edited and refined to reflect the specific characteristics and needs of Paradise Valley.
 Implementing these measures will take staff and financial resources that may currently be limited.
 (See appendix for additional information)